unahouExosite/docs/portals/README.md

 ##### Response

-* `200 OK`: Returned if the client model is updated successfully.
+* `200 OK`: Returned if the client model was updated successfully.
-* `403 Forbidden`: Returned if the caller user does not have permission to update client model.
+* `403 Forbidden`: Returned if the caller does not have permission to update the client model.
 * `404 Not Found`: Returned if the client model does not exist in the domain.

 ##### Example